oliverjensen-wk/vs-code-format-on-save/README.md

 1. You're good to go!

 ## Enabling Line-Length Detection
 This extension has the capability to pull a line-length from the standard `dart_dev/config.dart` file used to configure Workiva's DartDev tool.
-If your library contains the config file and has a line-length specified, this is how to enable that feature:
+This is enabled by default.
+In the event that you do not have a configuration for line-length or just need to turn that flag off, this is how to toggle the feature:

 1. Go to VS Code's settings (__&#8984; + ,__ by default).
 1. Navigate to the Extension settings, using the menu on the left of the settings window.